Collyricus/worldcoords/README.md

 6. Click on 'calculate' and now you will so your x2 and z2 coordinates.

-This project is in a prototype face, with a ugly but simple GUI.
+This project is in a prototype face, with a simple but ugly-looking GUI.
 The project is being updated periodically.

 Inspired by: MCParks Point Locator Tool